 Yes!
-Counseling and Wellness Services are available virtually (via Zoom or phone) even while in-person classes are suspended.
+Counseling and Wellness Services are now available virtually (via Zoom or phone).
 If you have any questions, please contact CWS at (212) 998-4780.
 All students who need counseling services will be seen.

 What is counseling and will it work for me?

 Counseling - or psychotherapy - is a professional relationship that focuses on personal problems of all kinds.
 The counseling relationship differs from both social friendships and patient-doctor contacts.
 Unlike friends, counselors are able to be objective; they are not involved in your daily lives.
 Counselors don't give specific advice or tell you what to do.
 Instead, they serve as skilled listeners who help you to clarify issues, discover your true wishes and feelings, and deal effectively with problems.

 Sometimes it takes several meetings for you to share your story and begin to explore thoughts and feelings, so you may not feel better right away.
 It’s important to talk with your counselor about goals you have for yourself so that you can work together to make change and feel better.